Our Publication Scheme

 - Marketing and PR

 - Human Resources

 In addition the Chief Constable has arranged for the secondment of an officer of Inspector level to act as a staff officer to assist him in his day to day duties.
 This is a temporary position and will be reviewed at some future date.

 Provision of Assistance from Local Authorities

-The PCC is able to commission specialist legal services support from Durham County Council’s legal services Division as and when required.
+The PCVC is able to commission specialist legal services support from Durham County Council’s legal services Division as and when required.

 Independent Custody Visitor Scheme